 Message from our Coordinator

-At NELC we recognize the importance of parents in learning for a lifetime.
+At NELC we understand the importance of parents in learning for a lifetime.
 Success at school begins at home.
-Parents are the single most important variable in a child's schooling.
-At NELC we strive to encourage the traditions of our supportive, hard-working parents.
-Throughout the year parents and teachers at NELC will have the opportunity to develop that partnership in a variety of ways.
+Parents are the most important variable in a child's schooling.
+At NELC, we honor the traditions of our supportive, hard-working parents.
+Throughout the year, parents and teachers can partner in a variety of ways.
 Parents can join our parent group, volunteer in the classroom, help at book fairs, participate in family activity nights, read to their children, and more.
 It is important to your child that you are involved in some way at school.
 It's one way to let your child know you think his or her school is important.
-A friendly working relationship with your child's teacher is supported and encouraged at NELC.
-Education is a partnership that includes you.
+Frequent communication between families and teachers is supported and encouraged at NELC.
+Education is a partnership that includes all of us.
+As we begin each school year, teachers build relationships and teach standards and rules for school.
+Teachers create a positive environment and routines to provide children with a safe and secure place to grow and learn.
+It is our goal to meet the learning needs of every child.

-Lastly, as families and schools establish routines for the school year, it is helpful to keep in mind that childhood is a special time of learning, exploration, and growth.
-Children need to be provided free time to explore their world and experience the joy of discovery ... play is important too!
+Lastly, it is helpful to keep in mind that childhood is a special time of learning, exploration, and growth.
+Children need free time to create, to explore their world, and to experience the joy of discovery ... play is important too!

 Laura Malkovich, Coordinator